Great Trails On Sundridge Ontario Snowmobile Tour…

 Where We Stayed

-Caswell Resort, Sundridge. www.caswellresort.ca or (705) 384-7600.
-Located on the west shore of Bernard Lake at Highway 11 exit 276, this venerable lodging offers both motel-style units and rooms in the main lodge, along with on site restaurant open for both breakfast and dinner, indoor pool, gym, hot tub, sauna, adequate parking for trucks & trailers and direct trail access from TOP Trail C104D.
-I chose the Caswell Resort as our staging hotel because it’s accessible by 4-lane highway and centrally located in the ride area, enabling us to do loops of about the same distance each day (listed below) without have to repeat many trails.
+Caswell Resort, Sundridge.
+(705) 384-7600.
+Located on the west shore of Bernard Lake at Highway 11 exit 276, this venerable lodging offers both motel-style units and rooms in the main lodge.
+It also offers an on site restaurant open for both breakfast and dinner, indoor pool, gym, hot tub, and sauna.
+Plus, adequate parking for trucks & trailers and direct trail access from TOP Trail C104D.
+I chose the Caswell Resort as our staging hotel because it’s accessible by 4-lane highway.
+And best of all, centrally located in the ride area.
+This positioning enabled us to do loops of about the same distance each day (listed below) without have to repeat many trails.

 Sundridge Ontario Snowmobile Ride Daily Itinerary